xNyxNox/dotfiles/README.md

 Before loading into a window manager, be sure to review the keybinds.
 In Niri, you can open a list of important keybinds by pressing Super+Shift+/ or Super+?.
 In both, pressing Super+Enter will bring you into a terminal where you can browse the config in your text editor of choice.

 Waybar is vertical for use inside of Niri.
 Hyprpanel is horizontal for use inside of hyprland.
 Both *should* automatically launch when entering their respective session if installed.
+There is a horizontal waybar included if you can't/don't want to install hyprpanel.
+Simply copy the files from /waybar/horiz into /waybar.

 Most of my zsh config that I don't think would be applicable to others (such as aliases and env variables) is kept in ~/.zprofile which is not included in this repo.
 Please keep in mind that you may need to do some alteration to yours.